GluuFederation/docs-clustermgr-prod/beta/source/installation/index.md

 | 8888 | Stunnel |

 !!!
 Note
-    This is the only node that should be externally accessible through 80 and 443 from outside your cluster network.
+    The Load Balancer is the only node that should be externally accessible through 80 and 443 from outside your cluster network.

 | Cluster Manager | Description|
 | -- | --|